Angelique Rockas: Acting career

-In 1982, she made her mark on the London stage playing the lead role in Medea by Euripides as a barefooted refugee, directed by George Eugeniou at Theatro Technis. with the The Times critic Ned Chaillet drawing attention "to the wrath of Medea spurned erupting in the dangerous passions of Angelique Rockas".
+In 1982, she made her mark on the London stage playing the lead role in Medea by Euripides as a barefooted refugee, directed by George Eugeniou at Theatro Technis. with The Times critic Ned Chaillet drawing attention "to the wrath of Medea spurned erupting in the dangerous passions of Angelique Rockas".

 Rockas performed Lady Macbeth in Shakespeare's Macbeth at the Tramshed Woolwich.

 She appeared in The F and H Play playing the Nurse at the Traverse Theatre in Edinburgh.

 Rockas performed in several productions presented by Internationalist Theatre in London from 1981 to 1985 :